mtg-league/mtg_league_faq/index.md

 ## Packs
-* Start with 3 or 6 packs (depending on the league)
+* Start with 6 packs
 * After 3 matches, add another pack to your deck
 * Every 3 (cumulative) losses, add another pack to your deck
 * Initial buy in should be paid via [Venmo](https://venmo.com/Andrew-Baber) (Andrew-Baber), [Paypal](http://paypal.me/agbaber) (agbaber@gmail.com) or LevelUp (DM me on Slack @andrewb)